 Famous Flood Truck

-You can also check out the famous Eulo flood truck, which has found its way back at the store.
-Not to pick up groceries and people this time, but for locals to reminisce.
+You can check out the famous Eulo flood truck.
 The flood truck is an old Dodge that has been raised in order to be able to drive through flood waters, carrying people and goods through to the other side.
 Under the careful guidance Brian Luetchford, the truck could take on the 1.2 metres of Paroo floodwater safely.
 Using the swirls made by water rushing by the tops of the guideposts and the bumps of the stone pitching on the road edges

 below, Brian made countless journeys from one side of the Paroo to the other.
 Whether it was food, patients for the Royal Flying Doctor Service Clinic, mail, whole shearing teams or just those desperate to get to the pub, the truck performed an invaluable service to the people of the southwest – and it never once stopped in the middle!
 It was a great experience to ride on the flood truck, climbing up the ladder to the back, dodging the holes in the floor, and if you

 were quick, you might get a spot to sit on the old bus seat and take in the view of the mighty Paroo in flood!
 The truck was originally donated by local grazier Tim Ecroyd, with the Bulloo Shire carrying out the modifications necessary for crossing the river at Eulo when in flood.
 It has been about five years since the flood truck was decommissioned and replaced by a new truck, but the old truck’s service to the community won’t be forgotten.

 WWII Air Raid Shelter